pinkjacket/betterdoc/README.md

 ## Known bugs

-* _not currently returning specific error messages_
+* _not currently returning specific error messages, you'll get one that just says "Error!" but it won't spit out a code or a message right now_
-* _css possibly not working_

 ## Proposed Future Functionality

-* _make it say yes or no on accepting patients instead of just showing the boolean because true/false there looks weird_
 * _look for doctors in other places_
+* _returned list could be more aesthetically pleasing_

 ## Technologies Used